yeetree/FZCC/docs/bfz.md

 Will print:
 `abc`.

+You can do comments by using: `!, COMMENT HERE ;`
+You have to use the commas and semicolons because the compiler still treats it as an instruction, just it doesn't compile to anything.

 Here are all of the instructions:
 * `left, [num];` or `l, [num];`: Moves pointer to the left by [num].
 Moves to the left by 1 if not specified.
 * `right, [num];` or `r, [num];`: Moves pointer to the right by [num].
 Moves to the right by 1 if not specified.